PaddlePaddle/models/PaddleCV/PaddleDetection/docs/CONFIG.md

 # Requirements

-Two python packages are used, both are optional.
+Two Python packages are used, both are optional.

 -   [typeguard](https://github.com/agronholm/typeguard) is used for type checking in Python 3.
 -   [docstring\_parser](https://github.com/rr-/docstring_parser) is needed for docstring parsing.